 Description

-Interior: plain, with C15 piscina, having a trefoil arch and a credence (now in the nave), a plain circular font, a Jacobean altar table, panelled sanctuary, cambered tie-beams (some with king posts), and a brass chandelier.
-There are some modest wall monuments, of the late C17 and the C18.
+The interior of the church is plain, containing a 15th-century piscina with a trefoil arch and a credence (now located in the nave), a simple circular font, a Jacobean altar table, a panelled sanctuary, cambered tie-beams (some with king posts), and a brass chandelier.
+There are also some modest wall monuments from the late 17th and 18th centuries.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.